Back

 Period of Service

 Your training is some of the most thorough and advanced in the world.
-Once you have graduated as a Logistics Specialist, you’ll be contractually obliged to spend another 12 months in the Air Force.
+On graduation, you will be required to serve 1 year in the Air Force.
+This helps the NZDF make the most of the skills and knowledge you’ve built during your training.

 We offer guidance on entry requirements in our eligibility section.
 Apply if you're uncertain, as we’ll work through the criteria with you to determine if you can proceed.